How To Kick People off Your Netflix

 Does Netflix have 2FA?

 No. The company has yet to release two-factor authentication for secured login.
-This is another reason, as an account holder, you’ll need to follow the steps above to keep unwanted visitors from streaming your Netflix account.
+This is another reason you’ll need to follow the steps above to keep unwanted visitors from streaming your Netflix account.

 I signed out of all devices but someone is still streaming.
 Why?